 Credit: The Inns of Aurora

 In the heart of the Finger Lakes, the Inns of Aurora is a collection of historic estates lovingly restored and united to become a luxury resort, offering a nostalgic retreat for grown-ups.
-Join in organized activities, including lawn or indoor board games, grab a chair for lakeside bonfires, take a walking tour, and perfect your skills at cooking classes offered by the inn.
+Join in organized activities, including lawn or indoor board games, paddling on Cayuga Lake, yoga at the waterfront, archery, or grab a chair for lakeside bonfires, take a walking tour, or partake in unique culinary experiences like an artisan chocolate tasting offered by the inn.
 A trip to the Finger Lakes wouldn’t be complete without wine!
 Guests enjoy a complimentary glass of wine at happy hour, then sit down to an exquisite meal without leaving the property at 1833 Kitchen & Bar (reservations required).
-Named in honor of the year the Inn was built, one taste of Executive Chef Eric Lamphere’s Mushroom Crêpe Manicotti will leave you wanting more.
+Named in honor of the year the Inn was built, one taste of Executive Chef Eric Lamphere’s Smoked Sweet Corn Risotto or Oyster Mushroom Milanese will leave you wanting more.
 The Inns of Aurora offer four additional stately properties for fall escapes: E.B.
 Morgan House (pictured), Rowland House, Zabriskie House, and Wallcourt Hall.
 Find your place and enjoy a cozy escape this fall.

 The Inn at 28 (Chautauqua-Allegheny)